 Louisa currently works part-time as a Canine Hydrotherapist, registered under NARCH, at House of Hound Hydrotherapy.
 She works with other hydrotherapists and veterinary physiotherapists, which allows her to continue to learn and develop her knowledge.

 As a youth, Louisa enjoyed horse riding at a local riding school, and assisting in yard duties.
 In 2014, Louisa's role as an Animal Care Assistant at an animal sanctuary required her to handle and care for ponies, some of which were extremely timid and flighty.

-In 2018, on her breaks from university, Louisa began working at a stud in Newmarket.
-The stud breeds both sport horses and Thoroughbreds, while also taking in ex-racers to retrain for other disciplines.
+In 2018, on her breaks from university, Louisa began working at a stud in Newmarket which produced both sport horses and Thoroughbreds, while also taking in ex-racers to retrain for other disciplines.
 Her role at the stud was to look after the horses, exercise those expecting to be sold, and assist during the frequent vet and farrier visits.
 Louisa was also able to shadow the osteopath on her visits, which allowed her to gain a further insight into the different approaches of treating the equine musculoskeletal system.
 Once Louisa achieved her EEBW qualification, her work then developed into giving body work to the horses expecting to be sold.
 Working at the stud made Louisa develop a huge admiration for the sensitive nature of Thoroughbreds, and the physical demands required during racing.

 During her final year at university, Louisa worked as a student veterinary physiotherapist, with other students, at the WUC Equine Clinics.
 This involved treating competition horses, and allowed Louisa to gain clinical experience in treating equines with a range of issues.